minio/docs/source/security/encryption/server-side-encryption.rst

 SSE-S3
    The server uses a secret key managed by a Key Management System (KMS) to perform encryption and decryption.
-SSE-S3 requires a compatible KMS provider accessible by the MinIO server.
+SSE-S3 requires using :ref:`MinIO KES <minio-kes>` and a supported KMS.

 Encryption Process Overview
 ---------------------------